-Are you thinking about travelling to Vietnam for your next holiday destination?
+Are you thinking about Vietnam for your next holiday destination?
 Whether it is the ancient sites, landscape, culture, food, or simply relaxing on the beach, a tour of Vietnam is certain to please all types of travellers.

-But, before travelling to this fascinating country, it is first necessary to organise the appropriate Vietnam visa.
+But, before travelling to this fascinating country, it is first necessary to organise the appropriate visa.
 The majority of travellers looking to explore this country will need to obtain Vietnam visa to get permission to enter, however there are a few exceptions.

 Here is an overview of the countries that can enjoy a visa-free stay in Vietnam: